Everything below helped us grow our blog traffic from 50,000 to 380,000 monthly search visits in less than two years.

 Nobody is going to link to your content without reading it in the first place.

-So, to attract links—which many studies have found to correlate heavily with rankings and traffic over the years, including our own—the reader first has to be engaged enough to read your content.
+So, to attract links, the reader first has to be engaged enough to read your content.

 That’s why your introduction is arguably the most critical part of your page.

 Nobody wants to read a big wall of text.

 That’s why you should always break up your content with subheadings, images, quotes—anything that will keep the reader glued to the page.

 You’ll notice that we do that a lot on the Ahrefs blog.